Listen to Martha Norwalk's Animal World every Sunday, 9 a.m. to noon

 Public spay and neuter services now available.
 Sign up online at the Spay and Neuter page of the website.

-Save the date!
-Tuxes and Tails gala will be at a new venue, Fremont Studios, Saturday, May 18, 2024
+Tuxes and Tails gala will be at a new venue, Fremont Studios, Saturday, May 18, 2024.
+The event is sold out!
+Please visit the website if you would like to be added to the wait list.

 Walk in customers are now welcome to come to the shelter noon to 6 pm daily.